CHC50121 – DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 What you will achieve

-• support children’s learning and development
+• Support children’s learning and development

-• design, plan, implement and evaluate educational programs
+• Design, plan, implement, and evaluate educational programs

-• support the health, learning and development of children and their families
+• Support the health, learning, and development of children and their families

-• work with community and external agencies
+• Collaborate with community and external agencies

-• manage a variety of early childhood services
+• Manage various early childhood services

-• ensure compliance with policies and legislation.
+• Ensure compliance with policies and legislation

 Pre-requisites